Jackie Parker

 John Dickerson "Jackie" Parker (January 1, 1932 – November 7, 2006) was an American gridiron football player and coach.
-He was an All-American in college football and an outstanding professional football player in the Canadian Football League at the running back, quarterback, defensive back, and kicker positions.
+He was an All-American in college football and professional football player in the Canadian Football League (CFL), playing the running back, quarterback, defensive back, and kicker positions.
 He is primarily known for his play with the Edmonton Eskimos.
-Later in his career, he played for the Toronto Argonauts and the BC Lions, and coached the Eskimos and Lions after his playing career ended.
+Later in his career, he played for the Toronto Argonauts and the BC Lions and coached the Eskimos and Lions after his playing career ended.

 Parker was named a member of the College Football Hall of Fame in 1976, and the Canadian Football Hall of Fame in 1976.
-In November, 2006, Parker was voted one of the CFL's Top 50 players (No. 3) of the league's modern era by Canadian sports network TSN.
+In November 2006, Parker was voted third in the CFL's Top 50 players of the league's modern era by Canadian sports network TSN.

 Early life

 Parker was born on January 1, 1932, in Knoxville, Tennessee and given the name John Dickerson Flanagan.
 When his mother remarried, he took on the last name of her new husband, Carroll Parker.
 He suffered through two childhood health scares.
 The first was when he almost died of a ruptured appendix, and the second was when he suffered a flesh-eating disease that almost cost him his entire leg.
 Doctors wanted to amputate but Parker's mother would not allow it.
 Parker attended Young City High School in Knoxville, and despite playing only one year of football he was named an All-City tailback.
 While attending high school he met and married Peggy Jo, with whom he had three children, Jackie Jr., Peggy Mae and Jerri-Jo.